Dr Keakaokawai (Keaka) Varner Hemi

 About Keakaokawai (Keaka) Varner

 Dr Keakaokawai Varner Hemi is the first Assistant Vice Chancellor Pacific appointed by the University of Waikato.
-She is Kanaka Maoli and part of Na ‘Ohana o Kalama from Lāʻie, Oahu, Hawaiʻi through her mother, as well as Cherokee/Tsalagi from Bohannon Mountain in Northwest Arkansas through her father.
+She is Kanaka Maoli, Kanaka ʻŌiwi (Native Hawaiian) and part of Na ‘Ohana o Kalama of Lāʻie, Oahu, Hawaiʻi through her mother, as well as Cherokee from Bohannon Mountain in Northwest Arkansas through her father.

 Dr Hemi has a background in small business ownership and administration, as well as non-profit work.
 She earned her Bachelor of Laws with first class honours from Te Piringa – Faculty of Law, University of Waikato in 2007.
 After completing her doctorate at Waikato in 2016, Dr Hemi taught as a lecturer at Te Piringa where she also served as Associate Dean Undergraduate and Faculty Pacific Island Adviser.
 She is a Research Fellow of the Public Law and Policy Research Unit and a member of the Māori and Indigenous Governance Centre at Te Piringa.